-Matter most urgent: 19 terrorists will carry out attacks in Tamil Nadu
+Terror threat advisory for South India being verified, caller arrest

 Indian Coast Guard on high alert after Sri Lanka blasts that killed 290

+Meanwhile the caller has been arrested by the Bengaluru police.
+The police are ascertaining his statements.

 The development comes in the wake of the horrific blasts that took place in Sri Lanka last Sunday.
 The investigations have shown that the terrorists in Sri Lanka were in touch with several members in Southern India including Tamil Nadu and Kerala.

 India too had issued an advisory to Sri Lanka on April 4 warning of major strikes.
 Sri Lanka on the other hand had on April 11 circulated an advisory stating that members of the National Towheed Jamath would carry out strikes at 11 Churches in the country.